 Family violence is a prevalent and devastating issue affecting the Western Australian community.
 WA’s laws are changing to provide better support to tenants who are at risk of, or experiencing family and domestic violence.

-The changes to the Residential Tenancies Act that come into effect in April 2019 provide more options and flexibility for tenants through a range of practical measures.
+Changes to the Residential Tenancies Act came into effect in April 2019 to provide more options and flexibility for tenants through a range of practical measures.

 Consumer Protection WA is implementing these changes.
 Information and resources for tenants and landlords is available at www.safetenancy.wa.gov.au.